mzank/gpu-benchmarks-hip/README.md

 # HIP

-This project demonstrates GPU-accelerated computations using **HIP** on AMD GPUs.
+This project demonstrates **GPU-accelerated computations using HIP** on AMD GPUs.
-It contains:
+It includes the following examples:

 1. **DGEMM** (`gemm.cpp`) – Double-precision general matrix-matrix multiplication using CPU BLAS and GPU hipBLAS.
 2. **Vector Reduction** (`vectorreduction.cpp`) – Sum reduction of a large vector using CPU parallel STL and a GPU HIP kernel.
-3. **MPI GPU Ring with CPU-based MPI (pure C)** (`mpigpuring.c`) – Measures GPU-to-GPU ring bandwidth using HIP and CPU-based MPI (non-GPU-aware).
+3. **MPI GPU Ring (CPU-based MPI, pure C)** (`mpigpuring.c`) – Measures GPU-to-GPU ring bandwidth using HIP and CPU-based (non-GPU-aware) MPI.
+4. **MPI GPU Ring (GPU-aware MPI, pure C)** (`mpigpuawarering.c`) – Measures GPU-to-GPU ring bandwidth using HIP and GPU-aware MPI with direct device-buffer communication.

 ---

 ## Hardware and Software Environment

-All example results were obtained on **1 node with 4 AMD MI300A APUs** with the following software stack:
+All example results were obtained on **1 node with 4 AMD MI300A APUs**.

+> **Note:** Each MI300A integrates Zen 4 CPU cores and a CDNA3 GPU sharing HBM memory.
+NUMA locality therefore plays a critical role in both CPU and GPU performance.

+### Software Stack

 - ROCm 7.1.1 (tested, should work on other ROCm-supported AMD GPUs)
-- openMPI 5.0.7-ucc1.4.4-ucx1.18.1
+- OpenMPI 5.0.7 (with UCC 1.4.4, UCX 1.18.1, ROCm support)
 - OpenBLAS 0.3.20

-The code should work on other ROCm-supported AMD GPUs, although performance and numerical results may vary.
+The code should work on other ROCm-supported AMD GPUs, though performance and numerical results may vary.

 ---